"Every Person Deserves The Chance To Play Baseball"

-The Miracle League of the South Hills serves not only individuals with special needs but also their families.
-Our community of players, families, and volunteers work together toward a common mission: to allow individuals of all abilities the chance to learn and play the fundamentals of baseball.
+The Miracle League of the South Hills serves individuals with special needs.
+Our community of players, families, and volunteers work together toward a common mission: to give individuals of all abilities the chance to learn and play the fundamentals of baseball.

 Benefits of playing